sermons/grace/slides/slides.md

 [21](# "ref")
 so that, as sin **reigned** in death, <br>
 grace also might **reign** through righteousness <br>
-leading to eternal life through Jesus Christ our Lord.
+leading to eternal life <br>
+through Jesus Christ our Lord.

 [Romans 5:20-21 (ESV)](# "ref")